-Form 1.1a is for the entry of total retail sales of electricity to bundled and direct access customers, measured on the customer side of the meter in gigawatt-hours (GWh).
+Form 1.1a is for the entry of total retail sales of electricity to all customers receiving distribution service from the reporting UDC.
+Sales should be measured on the customer side of the meter in gigawatt-hours (GWh).
 Each UDC should modify the sectors listed on the Form 1.1 template to reflect the sectors or classes by which they forecast.
-The historical series (2002-2018) submitted through Form 1.1a should be consistent with the data used by that UDC in developing its sales forecast.
+The historical data submitted through Form 1.1a should be consistent with the data used by that UDC in developing its sales forecast.

-Form 1.1b is for the entry of total retail sales of electricity to bundled customers only.
+Form 1.1b is for the entry of total retail sales of electricity to customers receiving electricity service from the reporting LSE.
 The distinction between Forms 1.1a and 1.1b is meant to streamline potential confidentiality requests for retail sales to bundled customers.

 These forms also ask for documentation of the amount of load assumed to be migrating to or from the UDC and load growth associated with previously unserved areas.
 If the forecast of departing load is based on historical trends, this form should report historical data.
 IOU forecasts impacted by the planned formation or service expansion of a specific CCA should include the name of the CCA along with the expected magnitude of the load departure by sector (residential and nonresidential).
-Load forecasted to depart to yet unplanned CCA expansions should be indicated separately.
+Load forecasted to depart to yet-unplanned CCA expansions should be indicated separately.